teaching-ml/2021/index.md

 - June 23, 2021: Submission Deadline (no submissions past this date)
 - July 21, 2021: Paper Confirmations

 Each submitted paper will be reviewed publicly by at least two experienced machine learning instructors.

-If you'd like to help out reviewing papers, please let us know and open an issue [here](repo) or [contact us](mailto:p.steinbach@hzdr.de).
+**Call for Reviewers:** If you'd like to help out reviewing papers, please let us know and open an issue [here](repo) or [contact us](mailto:p.steinbach@hzdr.de).

 ## Questions, Concerns or Feedback